robertlarkins/robertlarkins.github.io/_posts/2025-06-21-code-that-fits-in-your-head-book-notes.md

 Another possible measure of complexity is variable count.
 Keep the number of variables (local variables, parameters, used properties) to seven or fewer.

+Code that is easier to comprhend is more likely to be changed than code that is harder to comprehend.
+You must actively prevent code from rotting.
+There are different measures of complexity, that give awareness to code rot, but you must use your own judgement.